zreichert/pytest_mark_checker/README.rst

 Gotchas
 -------

-1. It is highly recommended to use this plugin inside of a virtualenv
+1. It is highly recommended to use this plugin inside of a virtualenv.
-2. A configuration is required by this plugin, if none is found the plugin will throw a M401 validation error for every file
+2. A configuration is required by this plugin, if none is found the plugin will throw a M401 validation error for every file.
+3. By default this plug-in will enforce marks against pytest test classes.
+(See configuration_ for more details on how to exclude different pytest test definitions from mark checking.)

 Violation Codes
 ---------------